scalar-labs/scalar-kubernetes/docs/AzureMarketplaceGuide.md

 1. Input your information.
 Note that `Company` is not required, but please enter it.

-1. Select a `Plan` you need from the pull-down.
+1. Select a `Software plan` you need from the pull-down.
-   * `Plan` means a combination of the container image and the license.
-Please select the `Plan` you use.
+   * `Software plan` means a combination of the container image and the license.
+Please select the `Software plan` you use.

 1. Select `Continue`.
    * After selecting the `Continue`, it automatically moves to the Azure Portal.